 - Using a custom door mesh smaller than the RoN door sizes is not recommended.
 Often this will lead to AI being able to path normally through a door, but SWAT not being able to do clear activities (probably due to the swung door’s nav modifier blocking the small threshold)

-A Doorway Box on Meth that is offset slightly from the actor root
+A Doorway box component on Meth that is offset slightly from the actor root

 Front & Back Threats